CANADA STOCKS-TSX rises on China data, Suncor earnings

 "We could see the commodity stocks, which have let us down for the past 12 months, become the winners."

-Seven of 10 main sectors in the index were higher, led by the energy group, which rose 1.4 percent.
-Heavily-weighted materials were also up 0.7 percent.
+Eight of 10 main sectors in the index were higher, led by the energy group, which rose 1.4 percent.
+Heavily-weighted materials were also up 0.3 percent.

 Energy shares were also boosted by strong earnings from Suncor.
 After markets closed on Monday, the country's top oil producer reported first-quarter operating profit that topped forecasts, driven largely by better-than-expected production results.
 It also raised its quarterly dividend.